dimkauzh/vuelto-engine/README.md

 - 🖥️ A C compiler
 - 🔧 A Go compiler (Go 1.18 and above)
-- 🪟 Xorg/Wayland development packages (For Linux only)
+- 🪟 On Linux, Xorg/Wayland development packages
-- 🖱️ Supported platform

 For an installation guide, [go here](https://vuelto.pp.ua/install/).